-For the rest of us, change orders are a fact of life as an architect or engineer.
-The challenge for A/E/C professionals is making sure these project modifications don’t end up causing scope creep and hurting your bottom line.
+For the rest of us, change orders are a fact of life.
+The challenge for professionals is making sure these project modifications don’t end up causing scope creep and hurting your bottom line.

 Here are five tips to deal with scope creep before it negatively impacts your next project’s profitability:

 An ominous time budget report is usually the first indication that trouble might be stirring with a project.
 Getting in the habit of looking at these reports on a consistent basis puts you in a position to get ahead of a potential problem.

 BillQuick’s “Budget” feature makes it easy to set up a project’s initial budget and monitor it on a day-to-day basis.
 Located under the “Management” drop-down menu of BillQuick, the “Budget” feature lets you assign a time budget for a project or multiple activities within a project, as well as assigning that activity to be completed by one or more employees.

 Once this information is recorded, BillQuick’s budget reports can alert you to a project that may be in danger of going over budget.

 Pay attention to project start and end dates.